wavii/listy-django-cache/README.md

 We want to be able to get lists of thousands of items in the database without putting too much load on the database server.

-We assume:
+Our assumptions going into this project:

-* You want to get lists of things from the database :-)
+* We want to get lists of things from the database :-)
-* The stuff being cached is read often and changed rarely
+* The data will be read often and changed rarely
 * When there is a change it needs to be immediately visible on any Django process on any host
-* It's easier to provide a new (constrained) interface than attempt to perfectly replicate Django's filter/update interface
+* It's easier to provide a new (and constrained) interface than to attempt to perfectly replicate Django's filter/update interface
-* Code using this cache and database will only ever go through the cache interface for updates
+* Code using the cached models will only ever go through the cache interface for updates
 * Correctness is more important than performance (knowing full well that it isn't going to be perfect)
 * The model has a normal primary key called 'id'
 * Loose reverse chronological order of the lists is good enough (strict ordering isn't required)
+* The keys we use to look stuff up with aren't particularly large
 * Memory for memcache is more constrained than cpu
-* The keys we use to look stuff up with aren't particularly large
+* Any time we can make a tradeoff where we move work or storage from a centralized host (like the database or cache hosts) to somewhere else (like the webservers) we will take that opportunity even if it increases the number of hosts

 Details
 =======